vijaybalebail/In-memory-workshop/In_memory/sqlDev/InmemoryPOC.md

 </copy>
 ````
 After granting the privileges, re-run the "Load Runstats"
-After about 10 seconfs, you should get the following display.
+After about 10 seconds, you should get the following display.

 ````
 temp table run_stats is already created